How to Track and Replan a Project with BrightWork 365

 Use the indicators to identify any problems with health, cost, time, and scope.
 This information is key to replanning your project.

 The reports for Issues and Reports are located within these tabs.
-You can also check issues and risks on a task-by-task basis using the ‘related items’ tab in the task.
+You can also manage the risk management process on a task-by-task basis using the ‘related items’ tab in the task.

 Check the status of the issue or risk and follow up with the relevant team member as needed.